Contact force

 Contact force types - friction

-Applying brakes to a bike involves contact force due to friction
+Applying brakes to a bike involves contact force due to friction | Image: Force in Physics

 When a person applies the brakes to a bike, friction becomes a crucial factor.
 As the brakes are engaged, the bike’s tires come into contact with the road surface and slide against it.
-This interaction gives rise to a force known as friction, which acts to oppose the bike’s motion.
+This interaction generates a force known as friction, which acts to oppose the bike’s motion.
 Essentially, friction is the force that effectively stops the bike.
 It’s important to note that friction always acts in the direction opposite to the object’s motion, as demonstrated in this braking scenario.

 Tension